grankko/costometer/README.md

 # cost-o-meter
 Calculates and displays costs in real time for resources with hourly rates.
 Load presets from api.
-Save your own configurations to json and load.
+Save your own configurations to json.

 Built this just to explore the tech.